akornatskyy/wheezy.http/doc/testing.rst

      1193.6%   10023rps +31.5% test_head_static_file

 Each of seven test cases has been run 1000 times.
-It shows productivity gain from first test case (it serves baseline purpose for others), throughput in requests per second, change from ``baselines`` argument passed to ``report`` method and targeted being benchmarked.
+It shows productivity gain from first test case (it serves as a baseline for others), throughput in requests per second, change from ``baselines`` argument passed to ``report`` method and targeted being benchmarked.

-Report is being printed as results available.
+Report is being printed as results become available.

-Consider use :py:class:`~wheezy.http.functional.BenchmakrMixin`
+Consider using :py:class:`~wheezy.http.functional.BenchmakrMixin`
 to get benchmark results close to WSGI application entry point.

 Organizing Benchmarks
 ^^^^^^^^^^^^^^^^^^^^^

-It is recommended keep benchmark test separately from others tests in files with prefix ``benchmark``, e.g. ``benchmark_views.py``.
-This way can be run separately.
-Here is an example how to run only benchmark tests with ``nose``::
+It is recommended keep benchmark tests separated from others tests in files with prefix ``benchmark``, e.g. ``benchmark_views.py``.
+This way they can be run separately.
+Here is an example how to run only the benchmark tests with ``nose``::

     $ nosetests-2.7 -qs -m benchmark src/

-This method of benchmarking does not involve web server layer, nor http traffic, instead it gives you idea how performance of your handlers evolve over time.
+This method of benchmarking does not involve the web server layer, nor http traffic, instead it gives you an idea of how performance of your handlers evolves over time.

 Profiling
 ^^^^^^^^^